-All absences are required to be treated as unlawful until the district receives an excuse in the appropriate form (listed below) explaining the absence within three (3) days upon your child's return to school.
+All absences are required to be treated as unlawful until the district receives an excuse in the appropriate form (listed below) explaining the absence within three (3) school days upon your child's return to school.

 - For any absence related to illness, death in family, family emergency (restrictions apply), an electronic absence form through Sapphire Community Portal or a parent/guardian written excuse note must be submitted.
 Standard excuse cards are available for parent/guardian convenience or notes can be provided on separate paper, or electronically via Sapphire Community Portal.
 Please provide the child's name, grade, date(s) of absence, reason for absence, and parent/guardian signature.
-An emailed excuse is not an acceptable format for an absence. - For any absence related to medical appointments or procedures, a medical excuse from your doctor's office must be provided to excuse your child's absence from school. - For absences related to official government business such as court hearings or passport appointments, an official excuse from that entity is required to excuse your child's absences from school.
+An emailed excuse is not an acceptable format for an absence. - For any absence related to medical appointments or procedures, a medical excuse from your medical professional's office must be provided to excuse your child's absence from school.
+This documentation medically excuses your child's absence. - For absences related to official government business such as court hearings or passport appointments, an official excuse from that entity is required to excuse your child's absence from school.